 Having performed with the best artists of his time, from Count Basie to Tommy Dorsey, he was also known for his bad temper and his quest for perfectionism, which led him to many rivalries, such as the one with Frank Sinatra.

 Buddy Rich was a technical genius.
 He mastered cross-sticking, stick-tricks, as well as many more virtuoso techniques.
-His style was mighty and powerful, but he could also play slower rhythms and use softer techniques, such as brushes.
+His style was mighty, but he could also play slower rhythms and use softer techniques, such as brushes.

 2. Art Blakey